isra-osvaldo/isra-osvaldo/README.md

 #### About me 👤
 <hr>

-<p>I am a fourth-year Computer Engineering student at Duoc UC.
+- I am a fourth-year Computer Engineering student at Duoc UC.
-I am very interested in programming and the ability to create solutions.</p>
-<p>I am currently studying the Fullstack JavaScript program at DesafioLatam.</p>
+- I am currently studying the Fullstack JavaScript program at <a href="https://desafiolatam.com/full-stack-javascript-b/">DesafioLatam</a>.
-<p>My greatest strengths are as a Frontend Developer, but I am also passionate about databases.</p>
+- My greatest strengths are as a Frontend Developer, but I am also passionate about databases

 <br>